Awards and Recognition

 - The Fiske Guide to Colleges 2015 named Wheaton College in its list of 41 private Best Buy colleges and universities, based on academic quality in relation to the cost of attendance.

 - Kiplinger's rates Wheaton 26th for Best Values in Liberal Arts Colleges, 2014-15.
 Kiplinger's rankings measure academic quality and affordability, with quality accounting for two-thirds of the total.
 Wheaton is ranked 43 in their overall list of 300 Best College Values in the U.S.

 - Wheaton is one of the country’s best institutions for undergraduate education, according to The Princeton Review.
 The College is featured in The Best 379 Colleges, 2015 guide.

-- The 2015 U.S. News & World Report ranks Wheaton 56 out of more than 240 National Liberal Arts Colleges and eighth on the list for Best Undergraduate Teaching among National Liberal Arts Colleges.
+- The 2016 U.S. News & World Report ranks Wheaton 57 out of more than 240 National Liberal Arts Colleges and eighth on the list for Best Undergraduate Teaching among National Liberal Arts Colleges.

 - The Insider’s Guide to the Colleges 2015 observes, “Wheaton students… deeply value the way Wheaton has shaped them intellectually and spiritually.”

 - Colleges that Change Lives includes Wheaton in its select list of 40 schools.

 - Forbes magazine ranked Wheaton 75th in their annual list of 650 top undergraduate institutions and gave Wheaton a financial grade of 'A.' Forbes also ranked Wheaton 13th on its list of top 25 Midwest Colleges.